-European Vertebral Deviation Center - Clinique du Parc - Lyon (France)
+European Vertebral Deviations Center - Clinique du Parc - Lyon (France) - The Lyon Method

 We will consider in this module, most of the innovations of the new Lyon ARTbrace.
 They are linked to the development of CAD / CAM systems, advances in plastics technology and a better understanding of 3D Correction.